- What is Thread?

 How do I manage or see my Thread network?

-If rebooting your accessory doesn't work, then you may need to restart your Border Router.
-For the HomePod mini, you can simply unplug it for a few seconds and then plug it back in.
+If rebooting your accessory doesn't work, you may need to restart your Border Router.
+For the HomePod mini, you can unplug it for a few seconds and then plug it back in.
 You can also restart the HomePod mini via the Home app, but if you are not paying close attention, you may remove it altogether.
 Check out our guide: How to restart or reset your HomePod or HomePod mini for a complete walkthrough.